 RCAF Station Bella Bella

-A traditional Heiltsuk salmon barbeque was enjoyed by all and then at 2:30 the dedication of the Bella Bella mural “United in History” began.
+This was followed by a traditional Heiltsuk salmon barbecue and then at 2:30 the dedication of the Bella Bella mural “United in History” began.
 It was an impressive ceremony that lasted five hours in the hot sun.
-There were members representing all seventeen native and non native founding families.
+There were members representing all seventeen native and non-native founding families.
 Each family described their attachment to the area and explained what their founding member did to earn this distinction.
 There was a unanimous voice that it was an excellent ceremony and that recognizing the founding families was done in a manner that respected First Nations protocol.
-The whole day was a great success
+The whole day was a great success.

 Plaques unveiled at dedication ceremony (click on each plaque to open a window with a PDF file that is easier to read.)